Roger Byrne

-Roger William Byrne (8 September 1929 – 6 February 1958) was an English footballer and captain of Manchester United.
+Roger William Byrne (8 September 1929 – 6 February 1958) was an English footballer who played as a full-back and captain of Manchester United.
 He died at the age of 28 in the Munich air disaster.
 He was one of the eight Manchester United players who lost their lives in the disaster on 6 February 1958.
 He made 33 appearances for the England national team.

 Biography

 Byrne was born on 8 September 1929 in the Gorton district of Manchester, the only child of William Henry Byrne (1894–1972) and Jessie Byrne (1899–1986).
 Byrne undertook two years of National Service in the Royal Air Force, where he was not considered good enough to play football and played rugby instead.
 While playing for Ryder Brow, Byrne came to the attention of United scout Joe Armstrong and was offered amateur terms at the club, turning professional soon after, becoming the first of what would come to be known as the Busby Babes.

 Byrne was captain of Manchester United from the 1955–56 season onwards.
 He captained the side through the legendary Busby Babes era, playing as a left-sided full-back of the traditional style.
 He had previously been fielded at wing half and outside left and it was a testament to his versatility that, despite being naturally right sided, he should have been a success in a variety of positions.

-Byrne was never considered the most gifted of footballers.
-His tackling could be suspect and his aerial ability was described as no better than average, but his incredible work ethic and footballing intelligence allowed him to position himself and react to danger swiftly.
+Byrne was not regarded as the most naturally talented footballer.
+His tackling was sometimes questionable and his aerial skills were seen as merely average, but his exceptional work ethic and footballing intelligence enabled him to position himself well and respond quickly to threats.
 Innovatively, he was also adept at making forward runs and joining attacks at a time when full-backs were expected only to stand back and defend.
 Perhaps his best asset was his ability to inspire players with his charismatic leadership.
 Even more than 60 years after his death, he is still regarded as one of Manchester United's greatest captains.
 He earned league-winner's medals in 1952, 1956 and 1957, and was an FA Cup runner-up to Aston Villa in 1957.
 He also helped United reach the semi-finals of the European Cup in 1957, when they were the English Football League's first entrants into the competition.